SchlossLab/severe-CDI/paper/paper.md

 (Quast et al. 2013) and taxonomy was assigned with a modified version of the Ribosomal Database Project reference sequences (v16) (Cole et al.
 2014).
-Sequences were clustered into *de novo* OTUs with the OptiClust algorithm in mothur (Westcott and Schloss 2017), resulting in 9,939 OTUs.
+Sequences were clustered into *de novo* OTUs with the OptiClust algorithm in mothur (Westcott and Schloss 2017), resulting in 9939 OTUs.
+Only the first CDI sample per patient was used for subsequent ML analyses such that no patient is represented more than once, resulting in a dataset of 1277 samples.
 <!-- TODO supplementary figure with alpha and beta diversity & significance.
 Samples were rarefied to 5,000 sequences per sample, repeated 1,000 times for alpha and beta diversity analysis.